MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-new-resource.md

 > [!Important]
 >
-> - The **Get started** button to connect to a new or existing Azure Communication Services resource will appear only when:
+> - The **Get started** button to connect to a new or existing Azure resource will appear only in the following scenarios:
-- The trial has ended after the free calling time has elapsed
+- The trial has ended after the free calling time has elapsed.
-- You've manually ended the trial
+- You've manually ended the trial.
 - You've [disconnected from the Azure resource](voice-channel-acs-resource.md#disconnect-from-azure-communication-services-resource).

 ## Connect to a new Azure resource